Spanish utilities step up tax fight, fear losses

 In it, the companies argued they could even make future losses in Spain, the first utility source said.

 Of the three groups, Iberdrola has suffered the biggest share price drop in the last few months, with the stock falling 37 percent since the start of the year.
-At Endesa, owned by Italy's Enel (ENEI.MI), the shares have lost 23.5 percent of their value in the same period.
+At Endesa, owned by Italy's Enel, the shares have lost 23.5 percent of their value in the same period.

 The plan to tax the energy groups could raise 6.8 billion euros, according to a document obtained last week by Reuters showing one government proposal.